Active case

 Studies link exposure to trichloroethylene to an increased risk of a liver cancer diagnosis.
 According to the Agency for Toxic Substances and Disease Registry (ATSDR), exposure to the contaminated water at Camp Lejeune could be tied to a higher rate of death from liver cancer.

-While the alleged toxic exposure happened more than 30 years ago, for a brief period of time, service members and their loved ones can file for damages.
+While the alleged toxic exposure happened more than 30 years ago, service members and their loved ones, as well as anyone who worked on the base and met criteria had from August 10, 2022, to August 10, 2024, to file claims for damages.

-To help veterans and their families seek justice for the consequences of toxic drinking water at Camp Lejeune, the Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022 included the Camp Lejeune Justice Act.
-This allows certain people who spent time at Camp Lejeune to file a claim to seek compensation for liver cancer or other serious health conditions that can be linked to toxic chemicals in Camp Lejeune’s water supply.
+To help veterans and their families seek justice for the consequences of toxic exposure, Congress passed the Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022 — which included the Camp Lejeune Justice Act as one of its sections.

 Deadlines for filing Camp Lejeune liver cancer compensation claims